StreakYC/live-set/README.md

 This function is inspired by the nonstandard "Promise.defer()" function that some Promise libraries have implemented.

+#### LiveSet.defaultScheduler
+`LiveSet.defaultScheduler: Scheduler`

+This is the Scheduler object used by default for new LiveSets.

 #### LiveSet::isEnded
 `LiveSet<T>::isEnded(): boolean`

 This returns whether the LiveSet is in the ended state.
 LiveSets in the ended state will never have their values change, deliver any change notifications, or keep references to their subscribers.

+#### LiveSet::getScheduler
+`LiveSet<T>::getScheduler(): Scheduler`

+Retrieve the Scheduler object that a LiveSet was instantiated with.
+This may be used so that a new LiveSet can be instantiated with the same Scheduler.

 #### LiveSet::values
 `LiveSet<T>::values(): Set<T>`